-Tie down two goose biots.
-I like to criss-cross them right behind the eye and tie them in individually.
-Making sure they are equal in length.
+Tie-down two goose biots.
+I like to crisscross them right behind the eye and tie them in individually.
+Make sure they are equal in length.
 Whip finish off and slide the bead back behind the eye, covering your work.

 Add two strands of UTC Ultra Wire on opposite sides of the hook.
 I tie mine in the length of the body, to help keep a smooth working space.
 Tying them in on either side helps to create a flat profile.
 You can see in the second image above it helps to create a very buggy profile

 Now for the Turkey Biots!
 I love Turkey Biots for some reason.
 In the picture above you can see that both sides of the quill are not equal.
 The side that lays flat has much more durable and constant biots to use.
 They also tend to be a little more vibrant and two-toned in color.
 Tie in a single biot with the bevel facing up on the top of the hook shank.

 Wrap the biot so that the beveled side folds over and lays down against the hook.
 Each wrap should be just in front of the previous, making sure to cover all thread wraps while also trying to create segmentation.
 The natural two-tone of the biot is your guide for this.
 Capture the biot and make thread wraps back to where you want your thorax to begin.
 Typically for me, it is about one-third of the body.
 When I go to tie in my backing material I will usually move back beyond that slightly.